 Mozzarella Fondue Soup!
-A delicious tomato soup topped with melted mozza and served with garlic toast for dipping.
-An indulgent and fun appetizer!
+A delicious tomato soup topped with garlic cheese toast and baked till it’s so gooey and good.

 My favorite reason to have company over is melted cheese.
 Mmmmm…melted cheese.
 Seriously, when we have guests over there is always cheese and it’s always oozey and stringy and decadent.

-To make it you simmer together diced tomatoes, seasonings and broth.
+To make it you simmer together diced tomatoes, seasonings, and broth.
 While it’s heating up you make some garlic toast.
-When the soup is hot you ladle it into small bowls and top the with mozzarella cheese.
+When the soup is hot you ladle it into small bowls and top it with the toast and then with mozzarella cheese.
 The bowls then go under the broiler just until the cheese is melted and bubbly.
-To eat, dip your garlic toast through the gooey cheese and into the tasty tomato soup.
-Oh yeah!

 Fresh mozza, while completely delicious, gets a bit rubbery as soon as it starts to cool.
 This rubberiness on top of the soup is hard to cut through with a spoon.